ant-design-blazor/ant-design-blazor/site/AntBlazor.Docs/Demos/Components/Tooltip/demo/basic.md

 ## en-US

-The simplest usage of both types of the Tooltip.
+The simplest usage of both types of the `Tooltip`.

 ```jsx
 import { Tooltip } from 'antd';